apache/inlong-website/README.md

 ## Guide for adding new document

-### Add a new article for development

-1. Add new .md file under `development` or `i18n`.
-2. Run dev server locally to verify the article can be displayed correctly.
-3. Send the pull request contains the *.md and development.js only.

 ### Add a new article for docs

 1. Add new .md file under `docs` or `i18n`.